 Irregular migrants are particularly vulnerable to exploitation and crime including labour exploitation, trafficking and domestic violence, because of their limited ability to obtain support from law enforcement authorities.
 Beyond cultural and linguistic barriers, victims of and witnesses to crime in an irregular condition refrain from reporting it to the police for fear of being arrested and deported.
-This is particularly true in countries where an irregular migration status is a crime under national law.
 Irregular migrants thus generally mistrust law enforcement authorities, which translates into high levels of underreporting of crime by migrant victims and witnesses.

-Often, in Europe, munipal competences in relation to policing are limited or none, yet in some national contexts municipalities have competences on 'community safety' and some oversight on local police bodies.
+Often, in Europe, municipal competences in relation to policing are limited or none, yet in some national contexts municipalities have competences on 'community safety' and some oversight on local police bodies.
 Municipalities can coordinate with local law enforcement to ensure that migrants with irregular status use all available options in law to report crime to the local police without fear of deportation.
 Municipalities may also engage in outreach and public campaigns informing migrants with irregular status of their entitlements to seek out the help of the local police, where possible without incurring the risk of deportation.
-The experience of US 'Sanctuary cities' may be of interest to European cities (see Boxes 12 and 20).
+The experience of US 'Sanctuary cities' may be of interest to European cities (see Box 15).